SkyAPMTest/Agent-Benchmarks/README.md

 e.g. The network and config of mysql/redis server are effecting the client performance, but this is our testing purpose.

-#### Test Report
-We used jmeter to run performance test in a physical machine, which has 4 Intel(R) Core(TM) i5-4460  CPU @ 3.20GH, 16G memory, and the OS is CentOS Linux release 7.2.1511 (Core).

 **High (nearly impossible) throughputs**

 We simulated 500 users to access the application, with 10ms thought time.
 Because our application is so fast, the result is about more than 5000 transactions per second during the test.